crashoverride777/swifty-ads/README.md

 They have an app now which should makes managing pods alot easier. https://cocoapods.org/app

-- Step 3: Copy the following files into your project (see CocoaPods above for reference trick on multiple projects)
+- Step 3: Copy the following file into your project.

 ```swift
 SwiftyAds.swift
 ```

+Tip:

+If you have multiple apps and do not want to copy the file into each project I would create a folder on your Mac, called something like SharedFiles.
+Than drag the SwiftyAds.swift file into this folder.
+Than drag the SwiftyAds.swift file from this folder into your project, making sure that "copy if needed" is not selected.
+This way its easier to update the files and to share them between projects.
+Just make sure you do not move or rename this shared folder otherwise you will have to relink the file again.

 - Step 4: Setup up the helper as soon as your app launches e.g AppDelegate or 1st ViewController.